wodby/docs/docs/infrastructure/security.md

 * [Stacks maintenance](../stacks/maintenance.md)

 We release unplanned updates to our infrastructure for all critical security updates and notify all affected customers by email (you cannot unsubscribe from those emails).

-Security updates in stacks included in the [usual stacks maintenance process](../stacks/upgrade.md).